 3. Alleviates Mood

-White Pines contain terpenes and volatile chemicals known as Pinene and limonene.
+White Pines contain terpenes and volatile chemicals known as Pinene and Limonene.

 The smell of these chemicals and terpenes is very refreshing.
 Also, several health benefits are associated with them.